 Raising a well-behaved dog starts by establishing a calm state of mind during puppyhood.
 Beginning with crate training your new pup will set your family up for long-term success.
 When you crate train your puppy, you teach them how to self-settle.
 This assigns your puppy the job of chilling out, teaching them to access a state of relaxation that will help you train a calm, confident dog.

 To start crate training a puppy, schedule naps in their crate, with the door closed, throughout the day.
 Our example schedule is a free download to get you started.
 If you’re starting from scratch, start with a few minutes and work up to an hour-long nap.
-Read more: How to crate train a dog.
+Read: How to crate train a dog.

 Why is a Calm Puppy so Important?